 - 14.2.1.
-The Contractor must ensure that: - (a) any prescription form or repeatable prescription issued or created by a prescriber, and - (b) any home oxygen order form issued by a health care professional; and - (c) any listed medicines voucher issued by a prescriber or any other person acting under the Contract, complies as appropriate with the requirements in clauses 14.2.2 to 14.2.15, clauses 14.3.1 to 14.3.4 and clauses 14.5 to 14.8 and for which purposes, if the Contractor has contracted to provide contraceptive services, a reference to "drugs" includes contraceptive substances and a reference to "appliances" includes contraceptive appliances.
+The Contractor must ensure that: - (a) any prescription form or repeatable prescription issued or created by a prescriber, and - (b) any home oxygen order form issued by a health care professional; and - (c) any listed medicines voucher issued by a prescriber or any other person acting under the Contract, complies as appropriate with the requirements in clauses 14.2.2 to 14.2.15, clauses 14.3.1 to 14.3.4 and clauses 14.5 to 14.8 and for which purposes, a reference to "drugs" includes contraceptive substances and a reference to "appliances" includes contraceptive appliances.